Reimbursement of Expenses

 Travel Arrangements and Reimbursement of Expenses

-Georgia State University will provide airfare and accommodations for each external reviewer for the site visit to Atlanta.
+Georgia State University will provide airfare, as needed, and accommodations for each external reviewer for the site visit to Atlanta.
 The University will purchase the airline tickets, and the hotel will directly bill the University for the hotel accommodations.
 The University reserves a hotel for two evenings, beginning the evening (typically Sunday) before the first day of the scheduled visit, with departure late on the second day of the visit (typically Tuesday).